Scheming

 Genesis 27:18-27, Jasher 29:7, Jubilees 26:13-22

-And he came to his father, and said, “My father.”
+Jacob went in to his father and said, “My father.”

-And Isaac said to his son, “How is it that you have found it so quickly, my son?”
+Isaac asked, “How did you find it so quickly, my son?”

-And Isaac said to Jacob, “Come near that I may feel you, my son, whether you be my very son Esau or not.”
+Then Isaac said, “Come closer so I can feel you, my son, to know whether you are really Esau or not.”

-And he brought it near to him, and he did eat: and he brought him wine and he drank.
-And his father Isaac said to him, “Come near now, and kiss me, my son.”
+Jacob brought it to him, and he ate.
+Then he brought him wine, and he drank.
+Afterward, Isaac said to him, “Come closer now and kiss me, my son.”

-And he came near, and kissed him: and he smelled the smell of his raiment, and blessed him, and said, “See, the smell of my son is as the smell of a field which the LORD has blessed.”
+Jacob came close and kissed him.
+Isaac smelled the scent of his clothes and blessed him, saying, “Ah, the smell of my son is like the smell of a field that the LORD has blessed.”

 Isaac blesses Jacob